Tsunami014/Blaze-Sudio/readme.md

 TODO: get link to Pyldtk

 # How to install
-TODO: show how to install with git
+TODO: show how to install with git and pip
 Please note: requirements file may be wrong.
 Please contact me if they are.
 ```bash
 pip install -r requirements.txt